SrihasY/adaptive-fed-prune/README.md

 Flower-based implementation of federated learning using ResNet18 on CIFAR-10.
-Implements dynamic pruning strategy, which allows clients to select a degree of pruning based on resource limitations (RAM, network bandwidth etc.).
+Implements an adaptive pruning strategy, which allows clients to select a degree of pruning based on resource limitations (RAM, network bandwidth etc.).

 Done as part of a group project for the CS8803 Systems for Machine Learning, Fall 2022.